 Our days in Hanoi flew by

-Before we knew it, it was time to head to Ninh Binh to look for…KING KONG!
+But I didn’t have too much time to ponder about those dreams before before I knew it, it was time to head to Ninh Binh to look for…KING KONG!

 Spoiler alert: We didn’t find him.